laixiao/deepchat/README.md

 ## 🚀 Project Introduction

-DeepChat is a powerful open-source AI chat platform providing a unified interface for interacting with various large language models.
-Whether you're using cloud APIs like OpenAI, Gemini, Anthropic, or locally deployed Ollama models, DeepChat delivers a smooth user experience.
+QinCore is a powerful open-source AI chat platform providing a unified interface for interacting with various large language models.
+Whether you're using cloud APIs like OpenAI, Gemini, Anthropic, or locally deployed Ollama models, QinCore delivers a smooth user experience.

-As a cross-platform AI assistant application, DeepChat not only supports basic chat functionality but also offers advanced features such as search enhancement, tool calling, and multimodal interaction, making AI capabilities more accessible and efficient.
+As a cross-platform AI assistant application, QinCore not only supports basic chat functionality but also offers advanced features such as search enhancement, tool calling, and multimodal interaction, making AI capabilities more accessible and efficient.

 <table align="center">
   <tr>